 - Wet ingredients: To the bowl of melted butter, add 2 large eggs, ¾ cup milk, 1 teaspoon fine sea salt, and ½ teaspoon black pepper.
 Whisk until smooth.
 Add 2 cups shredded zucchini (see note 2) and 2 minced scallions, stir until evenly combined.

-- Dry ingredients: Scatter 2½ cups all purpose flour and 3½ teaspoons baking powder into the bowl.
+- Dry ingredients: Scatter 2½ cups all purpose flour and 1 tablespoon baking powder into the bowl.
 Stir until the flour is halfway incorporated.
 Scatter in 1¾ cup shredded aged cheddar cheese and ¼ cup grated Parmesan cheese.
 Stir just until flour is incorporated to avoid over mixing.
-(Dough will be quite stiff because zucchini will release moisture as it bakes).
+(Batter will be quite stiff because zucchini will release moisture as it bakes).

-- Bake: Divide batter into 12 lined muffin cups (they'll be quite full).
+- Bake: Divide batter into 12 lined muffin cups (about ¼ cup in each; you can pile batter high since it's stiff).
 Bake for 5 minutes at 425℉ (220℃).
 Then, keep the muffins in the oven and reduce the heat to 350℉ (177℃).
-Bake until a toothpick inserted into the middle of the muffin comes out clean, about another 20 minutes.
+Bake until a toothpick inserted into the middle of the muffin comes out clean and the tops are golden, about another 20 minutes.
 (Total baking time will be about 25 minutes).
 Let muffins cool in the pan for 10 minutes, then transfer to a wire rack to cool completely.

 Notes